 The Scylla Monitoring stack runs in Docker and consists of Prometheus and Grafana containers.
-Prometheus is an open-source system monitoring and alerting toolkit and is used to gather metrics from the Scylla cluster.
+Prometheus is an open-source system monitoring and alerting toolkit used to gather metrics from the Scylla cluster.
 Grafana is an open-source analytics platform that will allow us to visualize the data in Graphs from Prometheus.
-Scylla Monitoring will communicate with the Scylla cluster in this exercise because all of the components will be on the same virtual network.
+Scylla Monitoring will communicate with the Scylla cluster in this exercise because all components will be on the same virtual network.

 With Scylla Monitoring, Division 3 can monitor Internal DB metrics such as load, throughput, latency, reads, writes, cache hits and misses, and more.
 Linux metrics are also recorded, such as disk activity, utilization, and networking.
 To get started, we will first need to bring up our Scylla cluster.

 Starting the Scylla Cluster